jakub-g/blog-wip-public/https-pitfalls/https-pitfalls-part2.md

 ![Root cert sent by server](root-cert-sent-by-server.png)

-Since a TLS handshake is the very first thing happening when connecting to a domain over HTTPS, by sending unnecessary data at this stage, you may slightly increase initial render time for users with poor connections.
+Since a TLS handshake is the very first thing happening when connecting to a domain over HTTPS, by sending unnecessary data at this stage, you're increasing initial render time for all users (particularly the ones with poor connections and far away from your edge servers).

 **Every compliant browser will ignore a self-signed root cert at the end of the chain:** if the browser has that root cert in its store, the TLS validation will succeed,